 Novo Nordisk to acquire Forma Therapeutics in $1.1. bln deal

-Sept 1 (Reuters) - Danish drugmaker Novo Nordisk NOVOb.CO will acquire Forma Therapeutics in a deal valued at $1.1 billion to expand its rare blood disorders portfolio, the companies said on Thursday.
+Sept 1 (Reuters) - Danish drugmaker Novo Nordisk NOVOb.COhas agreed to buy Forma Therapeutics in a deal valued at $1.1 billion to expand its blood disorders portfolio, the companies said on Thursday.

+"We have an ambition to build a leading portfolio with standalone and combination treatments to tackle the complications and underlying causes of sickle cell disease," Novo Nordisk said in a statement.

+Novo Nordisk, best known for its diabetes drugs, said it would pay 20 dollar per share, which is a premium of 92% to the U.S. company's volume-weighted average price per share over the past 30 days.

 ((mrinalika.roy@thomsonreuters.com;))